Ayesha Erotica

 Ayesha Erotica: The Provocative Voice of Hyperpop & Electropop

 Ayesha Erotica is an American singer, songwriter, and producer known for her brash, sample-heavy electropop and status as a cult figure in online music circles.
-Emerging from the United States in the mid-2010s, her work gained a significant posthumous following, influencing a wave of hyperpop and alternative pop artists.
+Hailing from California, her work, characterized by its explicit lyrics and DIY aesthetic, gained a significant underground following in the late 2010s, influencing a wave of emerging hyperpop artists.

 Early career